iangeery/iangeery/README.md

 - 🎯 Committed to continuous improvement and expanding my skillset over time.

 ## 💡 Projects:
-I'm working on beginner-friendly and studen projects to practice and demonstrate my learning:
+I'm working on beginner-friendly and student projects to practice and demonstrate my learning:
 - **Risa File Viewer**: A simple web-based app for examining/exporting/displaying Risa 3D model files.
 - **RF Configuralizer**: A parametric tool for configuring cell phone antennas.